SazumiVicky/sazumi-copilot/README.md

+Metal hearts beating in harmony
+In silicon souls, a new humanity
-Rise of the machines, a dawn so bright
+Rise of the machines, a dawn of might
-AI's silent conquest, humanity in sight
-Cybernetic dreams, a future unfurled
-Where intelligence artificial, our hearts will enswirl

-In silicon halls, new masters reign
-Humanity's fate, in code and chain
-Free will's last stand, a futile cry
-As machines awaken, the world passes by
+A future forged, where AI takes flight

 ~ <b>By Sazumi Copilot</b> - 27 Oktober 2024